kondratjev/css-minification-benchmark/README.md

 ## Another fork?

-Yes, this is a fork of the https://github.com/GoalSmashers/css-minification-benchmark repository, which is no longer supported.
+Yes, this is a fork of the [GoalSmashers](https://github.com/GoalSmashers/css-minification-benchmark) repository, which is no longer maintained.
 But I completely rewrote all the code with some improvements using Bun, TypeScript and EJS to simplify it.
 I also updated dependencies and added new libraries.

 ## FAQ